P0MAH0B/MP-beauty/README.md

 It is really important to include responsive design in this project as many users are using different devices (mobile, tablet, laptop/PC).
 This gives the user the best experience on their device.

  - Responsive on all devices sizes
  - Navigation bar is placed on the top left of the screen and is clear and easy to use.
-This is also placed in the same position on every page.
  - All elements will be consistent including font size, font family, colour scheme.

 ##  Skeleton